lebebr01/pdfsearch/README.md

 ```
 ## [[1]]
-## [1] "Abstract"
+## [1] "Data Fusion for Correcting Measurement Errors Tracy Schifeling, Jerome P. "
-## [2] "Often in surveys, key items are subject to measurement errors.
-Given just the"
+## [2] "Reiter, Maria DeYoreo* arXiv:1610.00147v1 [stat.ME] 1 Oct 2016 Abstract Often in surveys, key items are subject to measurement errors. "
-## [3] "data, it can be difficult to determine the distribution of this error process, and"
+## [3] "Given just the data, it can be difficult to determine the distribution of this error process, and hence to obtain accurate inferences that involve the error-prone variables. "
 ##
 ## [[2]]
-## [1] "some settings, however, analysts have access to a data source on different individuals"
+## [1] "Given just the data, it can be difficult to determine the distribution of this error process, and hence to obtain accurate inferences that involve the error-prone variables. "
-## [2] "with high quality measurements of the error-prone survey items.
-We"
+## [2] "In some settings, however, analysts have access to a data source on different individuals with high quality measurements of the error-prone survey items. "
-## [3] "present a data fusion framework for leveraging this information to improve inferences"
+## [3] "We present a data fusion framework for leveraging this information to improve inferences in the error-prone survey. "
 ```

 ## Example with `keyword_directory`